samelamin/samelamin.github.io/_posts/2020-08-05-Airflow-Integration-With-Okta.md

 Please note my packages were installed on python3.7 so you might want to look into your environment and change accordingly

 ### Final Gotchas
 Before you enable login, you might need an admin user already set up on airflow, but I am yet to validate if this is needed or not so that is why I did not include it in this tutorial.
-But feel free to drop a comment or even better send a PR if that is the case or if you want to add any helpful comment for anyone attempting this
+But feel free to drop me a message or even better send a PR as help for anyone else attempting to do this.

 ### Thank you!
 Finally thank you, I am not sure if people benefit from my data pipeline series but if you have, please drop me a note and ill add to it.
 Otherwise thank you for your time and as always feedback is always welcome